steckwilliam/runtracker/README.md

 ## Weather Planner

 Set a temperature range and optional 90-minute time window, then find matching forecast hours for the next 7 days.
-Rain probability is display-only.
 Use **Use These Conditions** on the recommendation card to apply Best Running Conditions from your last 90 days.

 ## Future Improvements / To Do